 Applicants must complete the application form in full – only fully completed applications with accompanying required documentation will be accepted for review Download the Application Form

 There is a fee of €100 for the application.
-It is a non-refundable fee if your application for equivalence of training is not successful.

 Applicants who have their training accredited as equivalent to MII requirements may then apply to complete an MII Certified Assessment.
 Once that assessment has been successfully completed, the applicant may apply for MII membership.